jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Ports are classified as follows:
 	- Open: the destination responds
 	- Closed: destination received the request packet but responds with a reply that there is no service listening at the port
-	- Filtered: request packet is send but the host does not reply
+	- Filtered: request packet is sent but the host does not reply

 - Port scanning methodology
 	- Vanilla: scan all 65535 ports